Manatt Survey Reveals Divergent Expectations for U.S.-China Relationship, Likely to Affect Deal Making

 "Manatt and Mergermarket conducted this study to illuminate perceptions and realities on both sides of the Pacific regarding M&A and investment activity in the entertainment, advertising and digital media sectors," said Lindsay Conner, co-chair of Manatt's Entertainment & Media practice.
 "U.S. investors in China will need to become more adept at navigating China's investment restrictions and government involvement, and Chinese sellers will need to become more comfortable with U.S. investor requirements.
 Conversely, Chinese buyers in the U.S. will need to better appreciate American security concerns and regulatory systems, and U.S. sellers will need to better understand and address the motivations of Chinese investors."

 "Despite the obstacles to dealmaking between the U.S. and China, both sides have strong motivations for persevering, to drive company and industry growth and the expansion of entertainment, advertising and digital media worldwide," Conner added.

 About Manatt, Phelps & Phillips, LLP

-Manatt, Phelps & Phillips, LLP, is one of the nation's leading law firms, with offices strategically located in California (Los Angeles, Orange County, Palo Alto, San Francisco and Sacramento), New York (New York City and Albany) and Washington, D.C.
+Manatt, Phelps & Phillips, LLP, is one of the nation's leading law firms, with offices strategically located in California (Los Angeles, Orange County, Silicon Valley, San Francisco and Sacramento), New York (New York City and Albany) and Washington, D.C.
 The firm represents a sophisticated client base—including Fortune 500, middle-market and emerging companies—across a range of practice areas and industry sectors.
 For more information, visit www.manatt.com.